WPBeginner

 WordPress

-Apart from free themes, you will find many more premium WordPress themes developed by third party theme shops like StudioPress, Themify, or ThemeLab.
+Apart from free themes, you will find many more premium WordPress themes developed by third-party theme shops like StudioPress, Astra Themes, Elegant Themes, and more.
 These are paid themes and come with premium support options.

 The real power of WordPress lies in plugins.
-There are more than 38,000 WordPress plugins available for free in official WordPress plugin directory.
-You can also buy premium plugins which come with paid support provided by plugin developers.
-Check out our list of 20 must have WordPress plugins for 2015 to see how plugins make WordPress awesome.
+There are more than 59,000 WordPress plugins available for free in the official WordPress plugin directory.
+You can also buy premium plugins that come with paid support provided by plugin developers.
+Check out our list of must-have WordPress plugins to see how plugins make WordPress awesome.

 Joomla